 - When you bring your face closer to him, he might reach out and touch your face and feel it.

 [Also Read: 3 Months Old Baby Milestones]

-Your baby is growing as he should and his schedule must be finally falling into place.
+Your baby is growing as he should, and his schedule must finally be falling into place.
 But making strict schedules is not recommended if you have a baby.
-Your 14-week-old baby may want to be fed in the evening too when most of us tend to snack on something or the other.
-You will have to balance your own needs and the needs of other family members, along with that of your baby’s, who may suddenly want to latch onto your breast for a quick snack.
-In such cases, you could keep breast milk stored separately and engage either your husband or someone in the family to bottle feed your baby while you take care of the household chores.
-By this age, your baby may even want to play around or be engaged especially during this time.
-You can take your baby for a quick walk around the park as it will soothe him and keep him occupied.
+Your 14-week-old baby may want to be fed in the evening, too, when most of us tend to snack on something or the other.
+You will have to balance your own needs and the needs of other family members, along with that of your baby, who may suddenly want to latch onto your breast for a quick snack.
+In such cases, you could keep breast milk stored separately and engage either your husband or someone in the family to bottle-feed your baby while you take care of the household chores.
+By this age, your baby may even want to play around or be engaged, especially during this time.
+You can take your baby for a quick walk around the park, as it will soothe him and keep him occupied.

 [Also Read: 3 Months Old Baby Food]